-- Students will be dismissed out the same door as "parent pick up" students. - Students will be expected to proceed home upon dismissal. - Crossing Guards are located at the following intersections: - Hickory and Lee Street - Hickory and Lincoln Street - Hickory and Main Street
+- Students will be dismissed out the same door as "parent pick up" students through Door #1... - Students will be expected to proceed home upon dismissal. - Crossing Guards are located at the following intersections: - Hickory and Lee Street - Hickory and Lincoln Street - Hickory and Main Street up your student please indicate that in the comments.
+If your student needs to be picked up early, parents can come to the office to sign your student out when you arrive at school.
+Students will not be allowed to leave the building during school hours without a parent/guardian/designee present.